ensketch/xstd/README.md

 bpkg install libensketch-xstd
 ```

-### Development Setup
+#### How to set up `xstd` for development?

-The essential steps for preparing this repository for development are sourced from [the `build2` documentation][build2-docs] and are presented here in a concise format.
+The essential steps for preparing this repository for development are taken from [the `build2` documentation][build2-docs] and are shown in short.
+Please note that you should be familiar with the build2 toolchain.
-Familiarity with the fundamental usage of the `build2` toolchain is a prerequisite.
-For a more comprehensive grasp of employing `build2` in your development tasks, please refer to [The build2 Toolchain Introduction][build2-intro].
+For more information, see [The build2 Toolchain Introduction][build2-intro].

-1. It is strongly advised to establish a dedicated development directory that will serve as the home for all project-specific build files.
-Clone the repository into this designated folder and run the script to initialize the development environment.
+1. Create a directory for project-specific files.
+Clone the repository into this folder and run the development script to set up the development environment.

 ```
 mkdir ensketch && cd ensketch